El Adon

-El Adon or El Adon al kol ha-ma'asim (אל אדון or אל אדון על כל המעשים, English: God is the Lord or God is the Lord of all creation) is a well-known Jewish liturgical poem, a so-called piyyut that was probably written in the Land of Israel during the Middle Ages but could be as old as the 2nd century, making it possibly one of the oldest Jewish prayers in continuous use.
+El Adon or El Adon al kol ha-ma'asim (אל אדון or אל אדון על כל המעשים, English: God is the Lord or God is the Lord of all creation) is a well-known Jewish liturgical poem, a so-called piyyut, recited on Shabbat morning during the yotzer ohr blessing.
+It was probably written in the Land of Israel during the Middle Ages but could be as old as the second century, making it possibly one of the oldest Jewish prayers in continuous use.
 Like many other liturgical poems, it is written without rhyme and as an alphabetical poem - meaning that the first line starts with the first letter of the Hebrew alphabet, the second line starts with the second letter thereof, and so on.

 Text

-Text below is Nusach Sefard; Nusach Ashkenaz wording differs slightly.
+Text below is Nusach Sefard; Nusach Ashkenaz wording differs slightly, and there is a large variety of textual variant in old Ashkenazic siddurim.
 The first Hebrew letter of each line is made bold as to indicate the alphabetical nature of the poem.